This tutorial uses the energy consumption data for over a year in a

 Save & test

-to check your details have been set correctly.
+Grafana checks that your details are set correctly.

 Keywords